JsLth/photon/README.md

 ## Related packages

 - The [`{photon}`](https://github.com/rCarto/photon) package by Timothée
-  Giraud interfaces photon but does not allow the setup of local setups and was abandoned a while ago.
+  Giraud interfaces photon but does not allow the setup of local instances and was abandoned a while ago.
 - The [`{revgeo}`](https://CRAN.R-project.org/package=revgeo) package by
   Michael Hudecheck implements reverse geocoding using (among others) photon.